 Lodhi Gardens – Lung of Delhi

 In 1936, the place was landscaped and the garden was created.
 And named Lady Willingdon garden, after the wife of the then governor-general of India.
 After independence, gardens were named after the dynasty whose remains still adorn it.
 It was re-landscaped in 1968 and a glass house was added to it.
-It has a natural terrain that goes up and down at places, it has big and small monuments punctuating the abundant nature.
+Has a natural terrain that goes up and down at places, it has big and small monuments punctuating the abundant nature.
 It has small and not so small ponds with flowers and birds and it has a Bonsai garden.
 There is a restaurant too, which I did not visit, probably the walk was too small and I was not hungry yet.

 Lodhi Gardens Walking Tour